 Instead of a single mechanical property, the industry approach is to build a shelf-life profile.
 This involves tracking multiple attributes over time in accelerated aging studies (e.g., at 40°C/75% RH).
 We then observe how each attribute changes—including mechanical properties like stiffness, but also water activity, flavor retention, and appearance—until one or more attributes fall outside the acceptable specification.
 That point, not a mechanical number alone, defines the end of freshness.

-In summary, while we at KorNutra use texture analysis as a vital tool to ensure consistency and predict shelf life, a single "stiffness-based freshness metric" is impractical because freshness is a holistic, product-specific combination of physical, chemical, and sensory changes.
-The most robust measure of a gummy's freshness is the entire, multi-variable stability profile that guarantees the gummy meets our high standards for taste, texture, and appearance throughout its intended life.
+At KorNutra, we use texture analysis as a vital tool to ensure consistency and predict shelf life, but a single "stiffness-based freshness metric" is impractical because freshness is a holistic, product-specific mix of physical, chemical, and sensory changes.
+The most robust measure of a gummy's freshness is the entire multi-variable stability profile that guarantees the gummy meets our high standards for taste, texture, and appearance throughout its intended life.